bellyfat/inventory-mgt/README.md

-### In it's current state, this program will compare the quantity column for each part in one csv file with another.
+### This program will update the quantity in master inventory with the quantity found in supply inventory based for each part in master inventory

-_Right now it will simply show the quantities where the master list has less than supply list._

 - The default filenames that program accepts are: